The Vibrators: Later years

-A lack of further chart activity, and with only one UK top 40 single to their credit, saw the Vibrators join the list of one-hit wonders; a list that includes other UK punk and new wave acts such as the Banned, the Flying Lizards, Jilted John, 999, the Radio Stars, and the Rich Kids.

 During the 1980s, John Ellis recorded with Peter Gabriel, as well as recording and touring frequently with Peter Hammill, then subsequently the Stranglers, eventually joining the latter full-time in the 1990s.
 Pat Collier went on to work closely with the Soft Boys, producing their seminal album Underwater Moonlight, and Robyn Hitchcock, producing and mixing some of his solo albums (to which Knox also sometimes contributed).
 Phil Ram went on to form Able Ram and brought out two singles, "Disco in Moscow" and "Hope We Make It", although without any chart success.
 Despite numerous line-up changes, the Vibrators continued to record and tour as a three-piece, with "Eddie" being the only original member.

 In 2020, the original lineup of Knox, Eddie, Ellis and Collier reunited to record and release the studio album Mars Casino with Chris Spedding providing production, additional guitar, and vocals.

-In January 2022, the Vibrators released a new single He's a Psycho.
-In July that year, a line-up of Knox, Pete, Nigel Bennet and Eddie announced Fall into the Sky, claimed to be the final Vibrators album.
+In January 2022, the Vibrators released the new single "He's a Psycho".
+In July that year, the line-up of Knox, Honkamaki, Bennett and Eddie announced the release of Fall into the Sky claimed to be the final Vibrators album.

+Since 2022, the band states in its official website that it would do "no more gigs" but "that individuals from the band might still be doing things".

+Collier died on 27 July 2024, at the age of 72.